Back to Banyan Hills Insights

-The future of RMM lies in seamlessly orchestrating a sprawling landscape of complex ecosystems, allowing industries and companies to expand tech offerings and greatly improve end-user experience.
+The future of RMM lies in orchestrating a sprawling landscape of complex ecosystems, allowing companies to streamline their technology.

-February 7, 2023 - This year will see an upward climb in the adoption and use of remote monitoring and management software to help a variety of companies and industries keep up with demand for new tech capabilities.
-From streamlining the management of vast device networks, to strengthening the security of access, surveillance and flex work technology, RMM platforms are poised to see their best year yet.
+A notable climb in the adoption and use of remote monitoring and management software is helping a variety of companies and industries keep up with demand for new tech capabilities and uses.
+From streamlining the management of vast device networks, to significantly reducing device downtime, RMM platforms are poised to see their best year yet.

 Growing Need

-IT teams and systems integrators are eyeing a much easier path to device management as RMM software continues to drive improved results for keeping technology integrated with far less downtime and far more capabilities.
+IT teams are eyeing a much easier path to device management as RMM software continues to drive improved results for keeping technology integrated with far less downtime and far more capabilities.

 At their core, RMM software platforms offer a single, easy-to-use interface to effectively monitor and manage an array of disparate systems and devices.
-IT companies can safely and confidently scale with the aid of RMM, which allows clients to control end-user devices, servers, machines and networking devices.
+Companies can safely and confidently scale the use of technology with the aid of RMM, which allows for the control of end-user devices, servers, machines and networking devices.

 Devices can be monitored in real time and technicians can be notified when issues pop up, allowing for faster fixes and minimal end-user impact.
-Better still, patches can be made automatically and reliably across entire fleets of endpoints.
+Better still, patches, upgrades and deployments can be made automatically and reliably across entire fleets of endpoints.

 Practically speaking, RMM software offers a number of critical day-to-day functions including: